harakeke-2024/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Gisele Chaves

-- I can play the guitar.
+- I don't like Coke
-- I love camping.
+- I run a marathon
-- I am afraid of birds.
+- I'm afraid of aliens

-## Buzz Aldrin
+## Cae Stone

-- I can hula hoop.
+- I have never broken a bone.
-- I love climbing trees.
+- I'm vegan.
-- I am afraid of dentists.
+- I was born overseas.